 - Patient experience

-Our collaborators include faculty from Michigan Medicine, the School of Public Health, the Ross School of Business, the College of Engineering, the Center for Evaluating Health Reform, and the Survey Research Center.
-TRI also has access to large Medicare and commercial payer databases (Blue Cross Blue Shield of Michigan, Optum, Marketscan) to conduct telehealth policy analyses.
+Our collaborators include faculty from Michigan Medicine, the School of Public Health, the School of Nursing, the Ross School of Business, the College of Engineering, the Center for Evaluating Health Reform, and the Survey Research Center.
+TRI also has access to large Medicare and commercial payer databases (including Blue Cross Blue Shield of Michigan, Optum, Truven Marketscan) to conduct telehealth policy analyses.

 How can we work with you?

-The Telehealth Research Incubator partners with health systems, professional organizations, researchers, and governmental agencies to evaluate telehealth policies and programs on cost, quality, access and the patient experience.
-Please contact us (info below) if you are interested in discussing a research contract or collaborative grant application.
+The Telehealth Research Incubator partners with IHPI faculty, health systems, professional organizations, researchers, and governmental agencies to evaluate telehealth policies and programs on cost, quality, access and the patient experience.
+Please contact Emma Steppe if you are interested in discussing a collaboration.

-Utilization of telehealth by providers in Accountable Care Organizations
+Is telehealth being used by providers in Accountable Care Organizations?

 Using national Medicare data, our team is studying how telehealth is utilized by providers in Accountable Care Organizations (ACOs).
 ACOs have inherent incentives to use telehealth to improve population health.
 Additionally, new policies/waivers have given ACO providers greater flexibility to use telehealth.